Table Of Contents

 29. Is the stock market something you follow?
 Which stocks exactly?

-Using this question can help you determine a candidate’s degree of interest in their financial career and their knowledge of industry trends.
+This question can help you determine a candidate’s degree of interest in their financial career and knowledge of industry trends.

 In addition, a good answer will describe how they evaluate an organization’s value on the stock market, as well as how FP&A work impacts a company’s valuation, its ability to raise funds for growth, and the specific metrics investors look for to determine whether an organization is financially healthy.